 In February 2021, the California Office for Environmental Health Hazard Assessment (COEHHA) released the fourth version of CalEnviroScreen, a tool that uses environmental, health, and socioeconomic indicators to map and compare community's environmental scores.
 A community with a high score, is one with higher levels of pollution and other negative environmental indicators.
-As shown in Figure B-7, Imperial County has high pollution levels throughout much of the County, with the exception of Winterhaven and the tract east of the Niland.
+As shown in Figure B-10, Imperial County has high pollution levels throughout much of the County, with the exception of Winterhaven and the tract east of the Niland.
 The areas with the poorest environmental health are those surrounding urban centers, such as the cities of El Centro, Brawley, and Westmorland, likely due to increased traffic emissions and industrial uses.
 Environmental conditions in Imperial County are similar to dense, urban cores in the SCAG region (e.g. cities of Riverside, Los Angeles, Pomona, etc.), where traffic and other factors decrease the level of environmental health.
+The SCAG region is unique in that it has dense urban areas and expanses of desert and agricultural lands.
+In each type of geography, there are different causes of poor environmental conditions ranging from vehicular congestion to heavy equipment.
+However, as seen in Figure B-10, much of coastal Southern California has positive environmental conditions.
+An environmental justice analysis conducted by SCAG in 2019 found that, throughout the region, the areas with the poorest environmental conditions typically coincided with concentrations of low-income populations.
+This reflects the findings in Imperial County where there is a significant low-income population and poor environmental conditions.

 The Imperial Valley Environmental Justice Taskforce comprises of residents, environmental enforcement officers, and community leaders in Imperial County.
 The members of the taskforce, which does not include County staff, meet monthly to discuss environmental monitoring and identify areas of concern.
-The County will meet with the Taskforce to identify steps the County can take to improve environmental conditions for residents (Program 20).
-Additionally, concurrently with the Housing Element update, the County is updating the Environmental Justice Element of the General Plan to identify communities that are disproportionately affected by pollution and other hazards that contribute to negative health effects, exposure, and environmental degradation to inform policies and programs to be included in the Environmental Justice Flement.
+The County will meet with the Taskforce to identify steps the County can take to improve environmental conditions for residents (Program 21).
+Additionally, concurrently with the Housing Element update, the County is updating the Environmental Justice Element of the General Plan to identify communities that are disproportionately affected by pollution and other hazards that contribute to negative health effects, exposure, and environmental degradation to inform policies and programs to be included in the Environmental Justice Element.